ACatFromPoland/CellLaboratory/README.md

 Brush Controls-

-Left Click to suck in cells.
+-Left Click to suck in cells.
-Right Click to push out cells.
+-Right Click to push out cells.
-Scroll wheel to increase or decrease the size of the brush.
+-Scroll wheel to increase or decrease the size of the brush.

 Youtube Video -